-Algona community members were interviewed on their perspectives of the availability, affordability of housing, and their lived experiences of housing.
-Interviewees were recommended by city staff who identified individuals that had a understanding of the issues of housing and participated in the lives of residents of the community.
+Algona community members were interviewed for their perspectives on the availability and affordability of housing in the city, and their personal experiences with local housing.
+Interviewees were recommended by city staff who identified individuals that had an understanding of the housing issues and were regularly engaged with residents of the community.
 Another interviewee was identified among survey respondents who expressed a willingness to be contacted for further questioning.
-One community member, out of the five who were contacted, volunteered to be interviewed over a video call.
+One community member, out of the five who were contacted. volunteered to be interviewed over a video call.
 One Algona community member experiencing homelessness agreed to be interviewed after the Holiday Tree Lighting event in person and was compensated for their time.